 The 1912 law was preceded by the Wireless Ship Act of 1910, but a key flaw was that it did not allocate radio frequencies, and as a result, interference over the airwaves remained a major problem in wireless communications.

-The impetus for passage of the Radio Act of 1912 was the sinking on April 15, 1912, of the passenger ship Titanic off the coast of Greenland.
+The impetus for passage of the Radio Act of 1912 was the sinking on April 15, 1912, of the passenger ship Titanic about 370 miles southeast of Newfoundland.

-Radio noise prevented prompt relay of Titanic emergency signal broadcast
+Radio interference prevented prompt relay of Titanic emergency signal broadcast

 For Congress, this disaster was an example of what could happen when technology developed faster than regulation.
 The emergency signal broadcast by wireless operators on board the ship was received by a Marconi telegraph station in Newfoundland, but, as the news broke, amateur radio operators up and down the U.S. East Coast filled the airwaves with radio noise that prevented the distress signal from being relayed promptly.